Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 \subsubsection{Radiative corrections}

-Most of the analytical studies of strong field QED phenomena was carried out in the tree-level approximation, mainly due the exploratory phase of these studies, as well as because experimental results did not require high accuracy of calculations.
+.
 The experiments \cite{bula.prl.1996,bamber.prd.1999,poder.prx.2018,cole.prx.2018} produced only a limited number of events, mostly establishing the understanding that strong fields effects exist and can have a strong influence on the charged particle dynamics in these fields.
 However, future development of theory and experiments would require higher accuracy of calculations.
 Moreover, there are several theoretical questions that require such calculations to be resolved.
 The calculations of radiative corrections at one-loop level, mass and polarization operators and vertex radiative correction (see \cref{fig:RadiativeCorrections}), as well as at higher orders were reported on in Refs. \cite{ritus.jetpl.1970, ritus.npb.1972, ritus.ap.1972, narozhny.prd.1979, narozhny.prd.1980, morozov.jetp.1981} for crossed EM fields and in plane waves for mass and polarization operators in Refs. \cite{baier.jetp.1975a, baier.jetp.1975b, becker.jpa.1975}.
-More recent work on the radiative corrections include \cite{akhmedov.jetp.1983,akhmedov.pan.2011, fedotov.jpcs.2017,mironov.prd.2020}, as well as \cite{dipiazza.prd.2020}, where the vertex radiative corrections and first order radiative corrections to the Compton scattering have been calculated.
+More recent work on the radiative corrections include \cite{akhmedov.jetp.1983,akhmedov.pan.2011, fedotov.jpcs.2017,mironov.prd.2020}, and \cite{dipiazza.prd.2020}, where the vertex radiative corrections and first order radiative corrections to the Compton scattering have been calculated, as well as \cite{edwards.prd.2021}, where the impact of all-orders radiative corrections is studied.

 \paragraph{Polarization and mass operators}